Table of Contents

 Start your week with a clear plan.
 Write down what needs to be done each day and mark the most important tasks.
 Planning ahead helps reduce stress and keeps you focused.

-Example: On Sunday evening, list your key tasks for the week like team meetings on Tuesday or report deadlines on Friday and assign one or two goals to each day.
+Example: On Sunday evening, list your key tasks for the week like team meetings on Tuesday or report deadlines on Friday and assign one or two goals for each day.

 Pay attention to when you feel most focused during the day.
 Use those hours for difficult work and save easier tasks for low-energy periods.